Mehcanic/project-4-frontend/README.md

 ## Challenges

-The biggest challenge I had was to create the app to refresh automatically when user will add task to the list of tasks instead of refreshing the page manually.
-Due to the project review date being too close, I decided to leave if for the future improvement.
-I realised that I need to restructure the app.
-What I mean by that is that the logic for rendering the tasks in the list of task should be kept together in one component.
-Currently, the logic for adding the task is split between the ListOfTasks component, AddTask.
-I didn't have enaugh time to restructure
+The biggest challenge I faced was creating the app to refresh automatically when the user adds a task to the list of tasks instead of refreshing the page manually.
+Due to the project review date being too close, I decided to leave it for future improvement.
+I realized that I need to restructure the app.
+What I mean by that is that the logic for rendering the tasks in the list of tasks should be kept together in one component.
+Currently, the logic for adding the task is split between the ListOfTasks and AddTask components.
+Unfortunately, I didn’t have enough time to restructure it, and therefore, the app is not refreshing properly.

+Another significant challenge I encountered was that I started experiencing odd TypeScript issues that I didn’t have before.
+This was due to the fact that I started working on this README file weeks after finishing the project.
+Although I’m not sure what is causing it, I’m confident that rebuilding this project from scratch will have two significant benefits.
+First, it will fix the TypeScript issues, and second, the app will work as intended.

+Last challange was understanding how to setup SQL database.
+It took me a while to figure out how to create relationships.

 ## Wins

+My biggest win during this project is that I feel much more comfortable with planing the application.
+From now on I will spend much more time planing and sudocoding each major part of the application.
+If during development process I will encaunter any significant issues, I will stop developing and will focus on fixing the app in the planning stage.
+When it will be ready I will continue with writing the code.
+This will help me to avoid any major issues during the development process.

+Another win is that I feel much more comfortable with React and TypeScript and styling the app using styled components.
+I feel like I have a good understanding of how to use these technologies to create a fully functional application.
+I'm aware that there is still a lot to lear but I feel like I'm on the right track.

 ## Future improvements

+Future improvements for this project are:

+- Fixing the issue with refreshing the app when the user adds a task to the list of tasks.
+- Finishing the bottom part of the list of tasks so the filters for all, active, completed and delete completed tasks are working.
+- Adding the ability to edit the task.
+- Add login and registration functionality.

 ## Key Learnings

+The key learnings from this project are:

+- How to plan the application.
+- How to use React and TypeScript to create a fully functional application.
+- How to use styled components to style the application.
+- How to use SQL database to store the data.
+- How to use Flask to create a back-end for the application.